Homepage / Buying Guide: Junk Silver Guide

 Now, it's almost impossible to find these old silver coins in circulation; the only way you can find them outside of purchasing them from a bullion dealer is through a bank.

-The individual immediately knew what the coin was and started to grin as the cashier was about to put it into the individual's hand.
+Unable to hold back his glee, the individual immediately knew what the coin was and started to grin as the cashier was about to put it into the individual's hand.

 As the cashier started to put the Morgan silver dollar back in the drawer to get a quarter, the individual said, “I’ll give you a dollar for it.”